mariunaise/HDA-Thesis/content/introduction.typ

 = Introduction

 In the field of cryptography, @puf devices are a popular tool for key generation and storage @PUFIntro @PUFIntro2.
-In general, a @puf describes a kind of circuit that issues due to minimal deviations in the manufacturing process slightly different behaviours during operation.
+In general, a @puf refers to a type of circuit that exhibits slightly different behaviors during operation due to minor variations in the manufacturing process.
 Since the behaviour of one @puf device is now only reproducible on itself and not on a device of the same type with the same manufacturing process, it can be used for secure key generation and/or storage.\

 To improve the reliability of the keys generated and stored using the @puf, various #glspl("hda") have been introduced.